 - Maintain and improve economic and financial benefits by protecting attractions that bring tourists and visitors to the city

 - Provide educational opportunities to increase public appreciation of the city's unique heritage

 The intent of the ordinance is to create a reasonable balance between private property rights and the public interest in preserving the city's unique historic character.
 Participation in the city's Historic Preservation program is voluntary and can be used by property owners as a means to qualify for state and federal historic preservation funding.

 A Historic Preservation Commission, composed of seven voting members appointed by the City Council, was established to oversee the implementation of the ordinance.

-Properties or districts may be listed on the city's Historic Register only if such property or district has been formally designated through the process outlined in the preservation ordinance.
+Properties or districts may be listed on the city's Register of Historic Places only if such property or district has been formally designated through the process outlined in the preservation ordinance.
+View the current register

-Properties or districts shall be at least fifty years old and meet one or more of the following criteria in order to be considered for designation:
+Properties or districts shall be at least 50 years old and meet one or more of the following criteria in order to be considered for designation:

 - Distinctive characteristics of a type, period, method of construction, or artisan

 - Potential to yield important historical information